 \subsubsection{DCPP-AMV experiments}

-Given the relevance of the effects of the AMV on the climate and the potential predictability associated to it, there is ongoing work in both deepening the understanding of its dynamical drivers and in improving its representation in models.
-As we already pointed out in \cref{sec:intro}, a source of the uncertainty of the effects of the AMV comes from the lack of fully understanding of the phenomenon itself.
-On top of that, model biases in representing crucial quantities for the AMV, such as the AMOC and teleconnection patterns, contribute to the augmentation of this uncertainty.
-In this line of thought, it was showed in ref. \cite{qasmi_teleconnection_2017} that CMIP5 models underestimate the coupling of ocean-atmosphere at low frequency.
-The importance of dedicated modeling protocols to study decadal variability, such as the AMV, both at a global and regional scale using a coordinated multi-model approach has also been underlined \cite{cassou_decadal_2018}.
-With this aim the Decadal Climate Prediction Project (DCPP) \cite{boer_decadal_2016} part of the CMIP6 Project, was created.

-Within the DCPP, ensemble of simulations have been conducted to understand the predictability, variability and impacts of decadal modes of variability of the climate such as the AMV.
-We use the outputs of the DCPP-C.1 experiments designed for enhancing the understanding of the impact of the AMV on the global climate.
-In these experiments, the sea surface temperature (SST) of the North-Atlantic is restored towards an anomalous SST pattern representative of the observed AMV, shown in \cref{fig:AMV_pattern+mrso_CDF}.
+Given the relevance of the effects of the AMV on the climate and the potential predictability associated with it, there is ongoing work to deepen the understanding of its dynamical drivers and to improve its representation in models.
+One source of uncertainty regarding the impact of the AMV is the lack of a full understanding of the phenomenon itself.
+Additionally, model biases in representing crucial quantities for the AMV, such as the AMOC and teleconnection patterns, contribute to increasing this uncertainty.
+In this line of thought, it was shown in \cite{qasmi_teleconnection_2017} that CMIP5 models underestimate the ocean-atmosphere coupling at low frequency.
+The importance of dedicated modeling protocols to study decadal variability, such as the AMV, both at a global and regional scale using a coordinated multi-model approach has also been emphasized \cite{cassou_decadal_2018}.
+To this end, the Decadal Climate Prediction Project (DCPP), part of the CMIP6 project, was established \cite{boer_decadal_2016}.
+Within the DCPP, ensembles of simulations have been conducted to understand the predictability, variability, and impacts of decadal modes of climate variability such as the AMV.
+We use the outputs of the DCPP-C.1 experiments designed to enhance the understanding of the impact of the AMV on the global climate.
+In these experiments, the sea surface temperature (SST) of the North Atlantic is restored towards an anomalous SST pattern representative of the observed AMV, shown in \cref{fig:AMV_pattern}.
 The detailed procedure of the experiments can be found in the technical note of \cite{boer_decadal_2016}.